-Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance` Blake Griffin
+Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance Blake Griffin

-Blake Griffin has been sued by his former fiancée, Brynn Cameron, for palimony.
-The lawsuit claims that the NBA star abandoned his family to date Keeping Up With the Kardashians star, Kendall Jenner.
+Blake Griffin has been sued by his former fiancee, Brynn Cameron, for palimony.
+The lawsuit claims that the NBA star abandoned his family to date Keeping Up With the Kardashians star Kendall Jenner.

-As per TMZ Sports, Cameron blasted her ex-fiance` by describing him as a heartless scoundrel who dumped his partner after “cruelly embarrassing his family with his public fawning over Kendall Jenner.”
+As per TMZ Sports, Cameron blasted her ex-fiance by describing him as a heartless scoundrel who dumped his partner after “cruelly embarrassing his family with his public fawning over Kendall Jenner.”
 The 31-year-old mother added that Griffin failed to provide support despite making a promise that he will.

 Cameron alleged that in 2013, she stopped working and abandoned her interior design business and marketing job because Blake Griffin repeatedly asked her to do so.
 She said that with his insistence, she left her career behind and focused on being a full-time mother and partner who totally supported her man.

 The player then vowed to support her and their children and they also started to live together.
-The couple had two children and got engaged in 2017, however, the wedding was called off.
+The couple had two children and got engaged in 2017.
+However, the wedding was called off.

-Apparently, the 28-year-old Los Angeles Clippers player canceled his wedding and left his family for romance with a glamorous model, Kendall Jenner.
-Now, Griffin did not fulfill his promise of financial support as well, and his continuous refusal to do so was the main reason why Cameron sued him.
+Allegedly, the 28-year-old Los Angeles Clippers player canceled his wedding and left his family for romance with a glamorous model, Kendall Jenner.
+It’s also claimed that Griffin did not fulfill his promise of financial support, and his alleged continuous refusal to do so was the main reason Cameron sued him.

 As a proof to her claims that Blake made a pledge to support her if she will stop working, Brynn Cameron included love letters that she said came from her former partner.